namit-rai/Crop-Production-in-India/README.md

 # Dataset Details
 7 columns and 246092 rows.

+# KPIS
+Total Agricultural Production was 141.18Bn
+Top 2 crops were Coconut at 150Bn and Sugarcane at 130Bn.
+Whole Year Production contributes to about 95.22% of total Production

 # Data Preprocessing
 Typecasting was performed on several columns to ensure proper data types.